JimDuggan/aimsir17/data-raw/Examples/02 Storm Ophelia/README.md

 ![](README_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-The stations with the highest windspeed can be found
+The stations with the highest mean hourly windspeed can be found

 ``` r
 highest<- o %>% arrange(desc(wdsp)) %>%